 art’otel Amsterdam – Hip, contemporary hotel that doubles as an art gallery.

 Occupying a historic stone building – a former shipping company headquarters – on one of Amsterdam’s busiest street corners, this ultra-contemporary hotel is all about the art.
 Joep Van Lieshout’s works are everywhere: from the phallic “fertility lamp” to the enormous installation of sperm, suspended from the ceiling in the interior atrium.
-Generously-sized rooms come in shades of charcoal and black, with splashes of yellow and purple, original art, Illy coffee makers, customizable lighting system, and large screen TVs.
-Spacious bathrooms come with rain showers, and peek-a-boo panels that can be blacked out by the flick of a switch.
+Generously-sized rooms come in shades of charcoal and black with splashes of yellow and purple, original art, Illy coffee makers, customizable lighting system, and large TVs.
+Spacious bathrooms come with rain showers and peek-a-boo panels that can be blacked out by the flick of a switch.
 Service is informal and efficient.

 art’otel Amsterdam – Location

 - Area: On a busy main street intersection overlooking the Centraal Station.
-Numerous attractions, bars, and restaurants right on the doorstep, the historic Canal Belt and the main departure point for canal boat tours are both a couple of minutes’ walk away, and Dam Square is less than 10 minutes’ walk.
-The tram hub in front of the train station connects you to all major points of interest, including the Museum Quarter (15 minutes), and Anne Frank House (7 minutes).
+Numerous attractions, bars, and restaurants right on the doorstep, the historic Canal Belt and the main departure point for canal boat tours are both a couple of minutes’ walk away, and Dam Square is less than 10 minutes’ walk (700m).
+The tram hub in front of the train station connects to all major points of interest, including the Museum Quarter (3 km), and Anne Frank House (1.5 km).

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then cross the square and the street.